Unless you are from the state of Ohio (and even that isn't a guarantee), then you probably haven't heard of the Hocking Hills.

-Elliot and I went down to the Hocking Hills for a long weekend in May.
+My partner Elliot and I went down to the Hocking Hills for a long weekend in May.
 The weather was already warm (actually it was hot and humid already in southern Ohio!), but it was before the summer holidays kicked in, meaning we didn't have to deal with tons of people.
 (Because, even though many people outside of Ohio don't know about the Hocking Hills, it's actually the most-visited state park in Ohio!)

 We spent the weekend doing all the “must-dos” in Hocking Hills, which included hiking, zip lining, relaxing in a hot tub, and more.

 If you're planning your own trip to the Hocking Hills, here are some things you should definitely do there:

 Go for a hike

 Hiking is definitely the main draw of Hocking Hills thanks to the unique rock formations, caves, and forests that can be found throughout the park.
 The park has six main hiking areas, with most of them centered around natural sandstone rock formations.
 Elliot and I weren't up for any long hikes, but thankfully the most popular sites are easy to reach without hours of trekking.

 This is probably my favorite area of the Hocking Hills because of the scenery: forests, a gorge, caves, and even waterfalls.
 What more could you want?

 There are a few different trail options in this area depending on where you start.
 We stopped at the visitor's center first and then headed for the Upper Falls for some photos.